 Benefitting country(ies): Malawi

-The proverbs and folktales of the Nkhonde, Tumbuka and Chewa people of Karonga, Rumphi and Lilongwe Districts embody the knowledge, wisdom and culture in Malawi and function as vehicles for their cultural values.
+The proverbs and folktales of the Nkhonde, Tumbuka and Chewa people of Karonga, Rumphi and Lilongwe Districts embody the knowledge, wisdom and culture in Malawi and function as vehicles for the promotion of their cultural values.
 However, transmission of this heritage is gradually weakening.
-Few members of these communities now transmit proverbs and folktales to their children and transcriptions of this oral heritage are practically non-existent.
-The objective of the project is to document these proverbs and folktales and in the process contribute to the safeguarding of intangible cultural heritage in Malawi.
-The project will train six researchers from the Oral Traditions Association of Malawi (OTAMA).
-The trained researchers will work with and train six young field assistants from the three communities to identify and interview informants, aiming to collect five proverbs and five folktales from each.
-The researchers will also record the proverbs and folktales on video.
-They will then transcribe, analyse and translate the material to produce books dedicated to proverbs, folktales and terminologies.
+Only a few members of these communities now transmit proverbs and folktales to their children and transcriptions of this oral heritage are practically non-existent.
+In response to this, the Malawi National Commission for UNESCO implemented a project, within the framework of the International Assistance mechanism of the 2003 Convention, to document these proverbs and folktales and in the process contribute to the safeguarding of the intangible cultural heritage in Malawi.
+The project fulfilled series of accomplishments, from four researchers of the Oral Traditions Association of Malawi (OTAMA), six young research assistants and three technical assistants trained, to publishing a book of proverbs and folktales in three local languages (Kyangonde, Chitumbuka and Chichewa).
+The trained researchers and field assistants from the three communities worked together to identify and interview informants, thereby collecting 309 intangible cultural heritage elements (156 proverbs and 153 folktales) during the process.
+Documentations were also made in form of videos and are displayed in libraries nationwide for awareness purposes.

 01/08/2016 - 31/12/2017 – Documentation and inventory of intangible cultural heritage in the Republic of the Sudan (a pilot project in Kordufan and Blue Nile regions)14/09/2016 - 11/12/2017 – Promotion of traditional pottery making practices in Eastern Kenya